Purana Qila Delhi Entry Fee

 How to reach Purana Qila, Delhi

-Metro: The nearest metro station to Puaran Qila is Pragati Maidan Metro Station.
+Metro: The nearest metro station to Purana Qila is Pragati Maidan Metro Station on the Blue line.
+The fort is at a distance of 2 km from the station.
 You can take an auto or a rickshaw to reach the fort after you get unboard the metro.

 Bus: Purana Qila is located in one of the prime areas of Delhi.
 Buses number 73, 901, 405, 423, 502 and 425 ply to and from Purana Qila to various parts of the city.